 If the primary applicant is declined, a spouse over the age of 18 can become the primary applicant.
 If there is no spouse, all applicants would be declined.
 WPS does not offer child-only plans.

 Expenses for injuries are eligible for coverage as of your plan's effective date.
-Coverage for illnesses has a six-day waiting period, so expenses related to illnesses are eligible for coverage beginning on the seventh day following the effective date.
+Coverage for illnesses have a six-day waiting period, so expenses related to illnesses are eligible for coverage beginning on the seventh day following the effective date.

 Coverage begins the day after the online application is submitted or the postmark date of the paper application.
 You can also choose to set the effective date up to 60 days from today’s date.
 Coverage will not be in effect unless a full month’s premium has been collected.